dyninst/dyninst/.github/README.md

 *Builds Dyninst with different values for each of its CMake options.*

-This ensures that Dyninst builds on all supported platforms and compilers in non-standard configurations (e.g., disabling OpenMP), with different linkers, and different C++ standard libraries. `DYNINST_WARNINGS_AS_ERRORS` is enabled by default.
+Ensures that Dyninst builds on all supported platforms and compilers in non-standard configurations (e.g., disabling OpenMP), with different linkers, and different C++ standard libraries. `DYNINST_WARNINGS_AS_ERRORS` is enabled by default.
 The linkers used for `DYNINST_LINKER` are bfd, gold, mold, and lld.

 **when**: Every Monday at 3AM CST, every pull request to master branch, or manually

 ### CMake formatting ([workflows/cmake-formatting.yaml](workflows/cmake-formatting.yaml))

+*Runs `cmake-format` on updated files*

-*Ensures all CMake files are correctly formatted using `cmake-format` and the rules in `.cmake-format.yaml` in the root of the project.*
+Ensures modified CMake files are correctly formatted using `cmake-format` and the rules in `.cmake-format.yaml` in the root of the project.

 **when**: on pull requests to the master branch when a CMake file is changed, or manually